 Sock Fabrics Explained (Materials Used in Different Sock Types)

-Fabric is where marketing gets loud and clarity disappears.
-No single fiber does everything well—great socks use blends to balance comfort, durability, moisture control, and elastic recovery.
+When exploring types of socks material, fabric is where marketing gets loud and clarity disappears.
+No single fiber does everything well — great socks use blends to balance comfort, durability, moisture control, and elastic recovery.
+Here's what you need to know about sock materials and how different fabrics affect performance across all types of socks.

 Natural Fibers Used in Sock Types